Wolfy18/bakrypt-wp-extension/readme.txt

 8. Email view that includes a tokenized product.
 9. Tokenized Product View Blockchain Section
 10. New Product View Blockchain Section
+11. Mint products in bulks from the product list view
+12. Bakrypt launchpad view with multiple assets/products

 == Changelog ==

+= 1.3.2 =
+* feat: added token authentication schema
+* feat: updated woocommerce blockchain settings to use Token authentication

+= 1.2.2 =
+* feat: updated README documentation.

+= 1.2.1 =
+* chore: shaked tree to removed unused code
+* feat: update js file to properly render components with react 18
+* feat: added wp global settings that includes the nonce and the root URL API
+* fix: removed jQuery related code to fetch data
+* feat: added IPFS related endpoints
+* feat: added endpoint to fetch access tokens from Bakrypt API
+* feat: added functions to get, update and mint products in bulks
+* feat: added functions to get and update the product details via REST
+* feat: added rest routes, authentication and authorization functionality

+= 1.1.6 =
+* Fixed bug related to shipping line item

+= 1.1.5 =
+* Added function that includes fingerprint for variable products
+* Added hook to include fingeprint to order metadata

+= 1.1.4 =
+* Commented out logic that uploads image on every update
+* Updated issue when updating product in cron task

+= 1.1.3 =
+* Added transaction status to the token column if the token hasn't been minted yet
+* Fixed logic when prepping data when minting a list of tokens.
+* Added logic to save the IPFS value to the attachment once it's uploaded.
+* Added function to delete transient when plugin is deactivated.
+* Modified query to fix issue with maximum execution time of the cron job.
+* Modified the transactionModal to accept config variables as parameters
+* Fixed issue authorization issue when submitting a refund.

+= 1.1.2 =
+* Checks if cron are scheduled before starting a new one.
+* Adds cron lock file logic.

+= 1.1.1 =
+* Fixes product list filter
+* Fixes Product List fingerprint column size
+* Fixes cron query.
+Rejected transaction were picked up by the cron task.

+= 1.0 =
+* Version 1.

 = 0.1 =
 * Beta version.